leoBitto/DjangoForge/docs/README.md

 to create the directory inside the server and as the name of the image inside the repository container.

+## start the actions
-After the creation of the secrets you can manually start the workflow in server_setup.yml
+After the creation of the secrets you can manually start the workflow in server_setup.yml it will set up the server at the ip address you provided in the secrets. it will require the domain names separated by a comma if more than one. they will be used by certbot

+then you can create a super user
 _______________________________________________________________________________